 Putumayo 14 Block E&P contract.
 We are the operator of and have a 100% working interest in the Putumayo 14 Block.
 On March 10, 2022, we submitted to the ANH a request to withdraw from the PUT-14 E&P contract and transfer the pending commitments to the Platanillo and CPO-5 Blocks.
 Once total investment is reached through such transfers, ANH will proceed with the contract's termination.
-As of the date of this annual report, part of the abovementioned investment has already been incurred and the ANH approval of the fulfillment is pending.
+As of the date of this annual report, the total investment needed to fulfill the commitments has already been incurred and the ANH approval is pending.